visuellverstehen/statamic-asset-atlas/README.md

 php artisan migrate
 ```

-Now whenever you save an item that uses an asset field, the reference is tracked in AssetAtlas.
-On moving, deleting or replacing an asset, AssetAtlas provides all references of the asset instead of the original logic checking all available items for a reference.
+Now whenever you save an item that relates to asset, the reference is tracked in AssetAtlas.
+On moving, deleting or replacing an asset, AssetAtlas provides all references to the asset instead of the base Statamic logic of checking all possible items.

 You can (and should) initialise the atlas using this command: